byu-oit/UAPI-Specification/blog-posts/Test-driving the Persons API With Postman.md

 ![](./images/Test-driving-images/GetPasswordAccessToken.jpg)

-If all goes well you should receive a 200 HTTP status code and a JSON object that contains the access token along with some other data.
+If all goes well, you should receive a 200 HTTP status code and a JSON object that contains the access token along with some other data.
 There is a test script that Postman runs after the call returns that will copy the `access_token` to the `accessToken` variable in the environment for the rest of the API calls to use.

 ![](./images/Test-driving-images/GetPasswordAccessTokenResponse.jpg)